Sing 2: Theatrical and home media

 Sing 2 had its world premiere, opening the AFI Fest Celebration on November 14, 2021, and was theatrically released in the United States on December 22, 2021, in RealD 3D, due to the COVID-19 pandemic, after previously being scheduled to be released in the United States on December 25, 2020, and July 2, 2021.
 Early access screenings occurred in the United States on November 27, 2021.
 The film was released to video on January 7, 2022, on platforms such as Amazon Prime Video, Apple TV, Vudu, Xfinity, and YouTube.
 It was released on Blu-ray, DVD, and Ultra HD Blu-ray on March 29, 2022, by Universal Pictures Home Entertainment.

 Marketing

 Tomy made a deal with Illumination and Universal to develop the Sing 2 toy line, featuring plush toys, collectible figures, and a role-playing game.
-Roblox released an Adopt Me! live event in partnership with Illumination to promote this film.
-The film also has many promotional partners including Xfinity, McDonald's, and Mercari.
+An Adopt Me! live event was released on Roblox by Uplift Games in partnership with Illumination to promote this film.
+The film also has many promotional partners including Xfinity, McDonald's, Kellogg's, and Mercari.
 By its opening weekend in the United States and Canada, the film had made 393.1 million impressions across all social media platforms, a statistic 24% above those of a film released before the COVID-19 pandemic.
 Overall, the film had a better social media reach than 2021's Encanto, The Addams Family 2, Tom & Jerry, Spirit Untamed, and The Croods: A New Age.